 Denver Delay in Diagnosis Lawyers

-To have a top Denver medical malpractice attorney review your medical records for evidence of negligence in your diagnosis, please call us at (303) 759-9945 or toll-free (877) 433-3906.
-Leventhal Puga Braley P.C. has handled hundreds of cases just like yours across the Nation.
-If we find that there was negligence involved in your diagnosis, we will not rest until we get you and your family justice.
+Leventhal Puga Braley P.C. has handled hundreds of cases like yours across the nation.
+If we find there was negligence involved in your diagnosis, we will not rest until we get justice for you and your family.
 We take care of our clients, and we’ll front all costs and take no payment until we recover compensation for you.

-How Diagnosis Can Be Delayed
+How a Diagnosis Can Be Delayed

-Doctors may not order certain tests to save money, to make less effort, or simply because they fail to think about certain possibilities.
-If a doctor does not order a test that should have been ordered, that may make the doctor liable for malpractice.
-Similarly, if a radiologist or pathologist runs a test but does not read the results correctly, or relays the wrong information back to the doctor, that can make him or her at fault.
-The hospital that employs these medical professionals can also be to blame, especially if they don’t have safeguards in place to prevent these diagnostic errors.
+If a radiologist or pathologist runs a test but does not read the results correctly, or relays the wrong information back to the doctor, that can make them at fault.
+In some states, the hospital that employs these medical professionals may also be to blame, especially if they don’t have safeguards in place to prevent these diagnostic errors.

 The Impact of a Delayed Diagnosis